soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure_authentication/README.md

 1. `select_credential()` selects the appropriate Credential class (inherited from `azure-identity`) to authenticate with Microsoft Azure Entra ID.
 It is best to be controlled by the user with environment variables.
 2. `get_login_token_to_azure_cognitive_services()` returns a user's personal access token.
-It can be used later access Azure Cognitive Services (e.g. Azure OpenAI).
+It can be used later to access Azure Cognitive Services (e.g. Azure OpenAI).

+Environment variables should control what exactly happens when the function `select_credential()` is called.
+Environment variables that are specific to this package start with `AZURE_SODA_...`, see the [Authentication Workflow Setup](AuthenticationWorkflowSetup.md)

 # Alternatives